Ryan-rsm-McKenzie/directxtex-rs/README.md

 # DirectXTex Rust Bindings

 These are unofficial Rust bindings for the DirectXTex texture processing library.
 A C++17 compliant compiler is required to build this library.
 This library is verified to work on Windows, Linux, and MacOS.
-The library docs contain a migration table that describes the equivalency between the original C++ API and its Rust binding.
+The library docs contain a migration table that describes the equivalency between the original C++ API and its Rust bindings.
 What follows is the readme for the underlying DirectXTex library:

 #